Chapter 01: Convocation

 "Tals'Ola said we had to find someone else."

-She traced the complaint to a pair of twin girls who had busied themselves scanning the party.
+She traced both the smell and complaint to two twins who had busied themselves scanning the party.
 They wore their hair like the heroes of western stories, twisted into many braids that cleaved to their scalps.

-“How about the crown re--” Those dulcet words were cut short as Luna tore between the two badgeless rangers.
+"How about the crown re—" Those dulcet words were cut short as Luna tore between the two halfcloaks.

 She could apologize later, after a proper introduction.
-Right now, the smell of roast game yanked her through the heart of the crowd.
+Right now, the smell of roast game yanked her through the crowd.

 She'd barely glimpsed her quor through a break in the green when Luna ran into a faceful of wool.
 She paused to settle her senses, rubbing a fresh scratch on her forehead.

-He was only a boy, perhaps even younger than Luna herself, though he towered over her like a snowbear.
-She admired his poncho, a rainbow of bright neat bands that felt as soft on her hands as it had on her face.
+He was only a boy, perhaps even younger than Luna herself, but he towered over her like a snowbear.
+She admired his poncho, a rainbow of bright neat bands that felt as soft on her hands as on her face.

 Luna took the chance to run.
 No time to waste.
 It could be the Crown Regent himself behind her, for all she knew.